radoslawrolka/Search-Engine/README.md

 # Search-Engine
-Search-engine utilizing SVD, web crawling and IDF to retrieve and analyze data from Wikipedia, with a React-Native frontend for user interaction.
+Search-engine utilizing Singular Value Decomposition (SVD), web crawling, and Inverse Document Frequency (IDF) to retrieve and analyze data from Wikipedia, with a React-Native frontend for user interaction.